bawkee/SqlBinder/README.md

 SELECT * FROM Employees WHERE HireDate >= @phireDate_1
 ```

-**How about...
-Employees from London that were hired between 1993 and 1994?**
+**How about employees from London that were hired between 1993 and 1994?**

 ```C#
 query.Conditions.Clear();